 - Theater companies such as the Barrington Stage Company in Pittsfield and Shakespeare & Company in Lenox.

-- The Tanglewood Tanglewood Music Center in Lenox; the summer home of the Boston Symphony Orchestra (BSO) and the Tanglewood Music Festival.
+- The Tanglewood Tanglewood Music Center in Lenox; the summer home of the Boston Symphony Orchestra (BSO).

 - Several world renown theater festivals including the Berkshire Theatre Festival in Stockbridge, and the Williamstown Theatre Festival in Williamstown.